react-native-component/react-native-smart-splash-screen/README.md

 * If you're using react-native 0.30+, follow these steps

-    * remove ReactNativeHost `final` defination, and add next codes in MainApplication.java
+    * remove ReactNativeHost `final` defination, and add the following codes in MainApplication.java

     ```js
     private ReactNativeHost reactNativeHost = new ReactNativeHost(this) {